ibm-cloud-docs/discovery/building-kg.md

 # Watson Discovery Knowledge Graph

 Knowledge graphs go beyond just data and information by making connections within your data across documents and generating new knowledge.
 We provide the AI technology that automatically creates custom knowledge graphs from unstructured data by extracting and disambiguating entities and relationships, enriching the relationships using algorithmic techniques and ranking the results using relevance algorithms.
 Knowledge Graphs can function as the "knowledge hub" for your company and can be used for enterprise search, summarization, recommendation engines, other decision making processes - for example, detecting fraud, waste, or abuse.
 The use of a custom model (created in {{site.data.keyword.knowledgestudioshort}}) in the Knowledge Graph creation process, can help build domain specific KGs with applicability in domains such as financial, technology, security, intelligence, healthcare and many others.
+See [Integrating with {{site.data.keyword.knowledgestudiofull}}](docs/services/discovery/integrate-wks.html) for more information about integrating {{site.data.keyword.discoveryshort}} with {{site.data.keyword.knowledgestudioshort}}.

-Two new end-points have been added to {{site.data.keyword.discoveryfull}} – providing the ability to search for disambiguated entities and enriched relations across-documents in unstructured document collections.
+Two new RESTful end-points have been added to {{site.data.keyword.discoveryfull}} – providing the ability to search for disambiguated, enriched entities and relations across documents in unstructured document collections.
 Search results can be rank ordered by relevance or popularity.
 In addition to a search token, the APIs can use optional context word(s) or passages that finds more relevant entities and relations within the large automatically created knowledge graph.

- The following figure shows how Knowledge Graph fits in the current {{site.data.keyword.discoveryfull}} pipeline. {{site.data.keyword.nlushort}} enriches documents with entities and documents at the individual document level.
+ The following figure shows how Knowledge Graph fits in the current {{site.data.keyword.discoveryfull}} pipeline. {{site.data.keyword.nlushort}} enrichments use a custom {{site.data.keyword.knowledgestudioshort}} model (`en-news`) to extract entities and relations at the individual document level.
 During Knowledge Graph creation, implicit (automatic) entity resolution and graph expansion techniques are used to automatically create a connected graph of entities and relations across documents.
 In addition to the Knowledge Graph being created, the Knowledge Graph analytics service adds relevance-ranking techniques to return results.

 ![Knowledge Graph Process](images/knowledge-graph.png)

-This connected graph of knowledge and ranking techniques provides:
+This connected graph of knowledge and ranking techniques facilitates the following use cases:

 -  Disambiguated entities by using a fuzzy search token, type information (optional) and context (optional).
 Example: Searching for `Steve` in context of `Apple` returns `Steve Jobs` on top while searching for `Steve` in context of `Microsoft` returns `Steve Ballmer` on top.
 -  Relevance ranked relationships by inputting fuzzy search token and context (optional).
 Relevance-ranking utilizes the global properties of the graph to surface more specific information.
 Example: Searching for relationships of `Obama` in context of `health` returns `Affordable Care Act` and other related entities.